itmo-infocom/UNIX-Linux-online-course/texts/week02/007_environment_variables.md

 $ env | grep TEST
 $
 ```
-And there is no "unexport" command -- just only "unset" command.
+And there is no "unexport" command -- just only `unset`command.

-Finally, as with traditional programming languages, we can use shell scripts such as libraries that can be run from an interactive shell session or from another shell script to set variables for top-level processes.
+Finally, as with traditional programming languages, we can use shell scripts such as libraries that can be run from an interactive shell session or from another shell script to set variables or functions for top-level processes.
 Let's try to write another script in which we simply set the TEST variable.
 ```
 $ cat > /tmp/test_set
 TEST=qwe